What Every Solo Esthetician Should Know About Insurance

 1. What is General Liability?

-General Liability is when a client has been injured during a slip and fall, or due to faulty equipment.
-This also covers damage to a client’s property from faulty equipment.
+General Liability is when a client has been injured during a slip and fall.
+This also covers damage to a client’s property during the service as a result of negligence.

 Business Personal Property (BPP) Insurance is contents coverage for your business.
 This valuable insurance meets the solo esthetician’s needs in the event of equipment loss due to a fire, flood, or theft.

-To be sure your insurance coverage is your own and is not shared with other policyholders, make sure the aggregate coverage on your policy is per individual, per year—not a shared master aggregate.
+Not all liability policies offer the same level of protection, especially when it comes to how coverage limits are shared.
+To be sure your insurance coverage is your own and is not shared with other policyholders, make sure the aggregate coverage on your policy is per individual, per year—not a shared aggregate.

 Let’s say your insurance provider has a particularly high number of claims in one year from their other customers and pays out several sizeable settlements to those people.
 If you file a claim of your own later in the year, it’s possible there may be no money left to defend or settle your claim.
 With an individual aggregate policy, the policy limits are available to you (and you only) for the entire policy year.

-Claims-made coverage requires claims be reported while your policy is in effect.
+Claims-made coverage requires claims to be reported while your policy is in effect.
 If your policy has expired and someone makes a claim against you (even though you had insurance at the time of the incident), you will have no insurance coverage because your policy has lapsed.
-The insurance company also has the right to refuse to renew your policy.
-This could make it difficult to protect yourself.

-Occurrence form means coverage continues for incidents that occur while you were insured, even if a claim is filed at a later date when your policy has lapsed.
-With occurrence form coverage, should you have a claim filed 23 months later, even though you no longer have a current policy, your policy will provide liability coverage for a covered claim.
+Occurrence policy is coverage that continues for incidents that occur while you were insured, even if a claim is filed at a later date when your policy has lapsed.
+With occurrence policy coverage, should you have a claim filed months later, even if your policy isn’t current, it will provide liability coverage for a covered claim.

 Please note: We have recently updated our Privacy Policy and Terms of Use.
 Learn more...